There has never been a better time to do business with major players in Japan’s electronics/IT industry such as NEC.

 Following the presentation by ODI and NEC, there will be an exciting discussion and Q&A session inviting specialists from DIT and Dr. Jiahui Lu from Cambridge Consultants.

-Dr. Jiahui Lu is the Strategy and AI Lead for Cambridge Consultants in Asia with 15 years' experience in technology strategy and engineering development.
+Dr. Jiahui Lu is a Strategy and AI Lead for Cambridge Consultants in Asia with 15 years' experience in technology strategy and engineering development.
 She specialises in helping clients understand the impact of "game-changer" technologies like AI and in developing robust strategies for commercialising technologies in a competitive landscape.
 She will be bringing her experience in working with the complexities of PESTLE factors for new technologies and her knowledge of Japan's Smart Cities to the conversation.

 The new digital services contract: you control your data, we’ll deliver your experience [blog]